 Model overrides

-Override the strong or weak model on a single agent without changing deployment defaults.
+Override the strong or weak model on a single agent without touching deployment defaults.

 Model overrides

 - Strong — the main reasoning loop.
-Default: deployment
+Falls back to the deployment

 weak_model.